brainlife/docs/docs/user/pipeline.md

 To setup a new pipeline rule, go to Project > `Pipelines` tab and click a plus button at the bottom right corner of the page.

 Each rule will be responsible for submitting a specific App with a specific set of configuration.
-Enter `Name` field, and search for the App that you'd like to submit.
+Enter the `Name` field, and search for the App that you'd like to submit.
 Once you select an App, you will be able to set its configuration parameters.

 ![pipeline.app](/docs/img/pipeline.app.png)